simonw/sqlite-utils/README.md

 Python CLI utility and library for manipulating SQLite databases.

 Read more on my blog: [
-sqlite-utils: a Python library and CLI tool for building SQLite databases](https://simonwillison.net/2019/Feb/25/sqlite-utils/)
+sqlite-utils: a Python library and CLI tool for building SQLite databases](https://simonwillison.net/2019/Feb/25/sqlite-utils/) and other [entries tagged sqliteutils](https://simonwillison.net/tags/sqliteutils/).

 ## Installation